IhateCreatingUserNames2/GeometryPersona/readme.md

 ## 🔬 Technical Theory

+	arXiv:2512.07092
+   The Geometry of Persona: Disentangling Personality from Reasoning in Large Language Models

 This project implements the **Linear Representation Hypothesis**:
 > "Deep neural networks represent concepts as linear directions in their activation space."